How a turn actually runs.

 - The orchestrator pulls the current state of the world.

 - It picks how much time the turn should cover.
 Hours during a missile crisis.
 Months during a slow political standoff.
 The pace follows the action.
+(Turn 10 covered just two months, because the contrarian convinced the orchestrator at turn 9 that the actual cliff event was five weeks past the standard interval.)

 - It decides which specialists need to run.
 Not all eight every turn — only the ones whose domain is in play.